 How to Apply for Financial Aid

 There are many different types of federal and state financial aid available to students at Antioch University Los Angeles.
 Here are the three basic steps to apply for aid for the 2014-15 academic year (July 1, 2014 – June 30, 2015):

-- Complete the online AULA Financial Aid Request Form.
+- Complete the AULA Financial Aid Request Form.
 You can find the form online when you login to MyAntioch.
 You can also submit a paper form, which can also be found on our Forms page.

-- Complete the 2013-14 Free Application for Federal Student Aid*
+- Complete the 2014-15 Free Application for Federal Student Aid (FAFSA)

 This can be done online at www.fafsa.ed.gov.
 Our school code is E00554.
 Once you submit the application, it may take a few days to process.
 Before you begin, you will need to have a personal identification number (PIN) that will act as your electronic signature.
 You can apply for your PIN at www.pin.ed.gov.
 This usually takes a few days to be emailed to you, so be sure to factor that in.

 - Complete the Direct Stafford Loan Master Promissory Note (MPN) and Entrance Counseling (be sure to choose the appropriate counseling, Undergraduate or Graduate depending on your program).
 These can both be completed online at www.studentloans.gov.
 You will use your FAFSA PIN to login to the site and sign the MPN electronically.